linuxserver/docker-jenkins-builder/readme/plex/README.md

 | `-v /data/tv` | Media goes here.
 Add as many as needed e.g. `/data/movies`, `/data/tv`, etc. |
 | `-v /data/movies` | Media goes here.
 Add as many as needed e.g. `/data/movies`, `/data/tv`, etc. |
 | `-v /transcode` | Path for transcoding folder, *optional*. |

-Container images are configured using parameters passed at runtime (such as those above).
-These parameters are separated by a colon and indicate `<external>:<internal>` respectively.

-For example, `-p 8080:80` would expose port `80` from inside the container to be accessible from the host's IP on port `8080` outside the container.
-In this example, `http://192.168.x.x:8080` would show you what's running inside the container on port 80.
-The same `external:internal` pattern is observed for all other parameters.

 ## User / Group Identifiers